At a glance - Tax treatment of various lump sum payment

 Q3 What should the employer do if the company is undertaking a retrenchment exercise?

-If an employer is undertaking a retrenchment exercise, it should check with IRAS on the taxability of the payments once the package has been finalised by sending an email to email@example.com with the details below:
+If the company is undertaking a retrenchment exercise, it should check with IRAS on the taxability of the payments once the retrenchment package has been finalized.
+Please send an email to email@example.com providing the following details:

-- detailed breakdown of the package and state the basis of arriving at each component
+- detailed breakdown of the retrenchment benefit package and state the basis of arriving at each component

 - the number of employees affected (breakdown to be given for Singaporeans and Foreigners)